Full Moon Rituals: Harnessing Lunar Energy Through the Year

 Affirmations:

-Named for the busy activity of beavers building winter dams, this Moon is also known as the Frost Moon or Mourning Moon.
+Named for the busy activity of beavers building winter dams.
+Other names include the Frost Moon, White Moon, Waking Moon, Mourning Moon, Dark Moon and Mourning Moon.

 Ritual ideas: